 The Future of Advanced Manufacturing

 Construction is now complete on Clark College’s new Advanced Manufacturing Center (AMC) at the Boschma Farms campus in Ridgefield—strategically designed to meet the current and future workforce needs of our regional manufacturing partners.
 The AMC will house the new Advanced Manufacturing Technician program, with the Integrated Technician AAT program beginning fall 2025.
 Stackable credentials will meet current and emerging industry needs for high-quality advanced manufacturing technicians at all stages of the career pathway.
 The AMC will also house general education, continuing education, and Running Start classroom space.
-General education and continuing education both start Spring 2025.
+General education and continuing education both started Spring 2025.
 Clark College Foundation is actively working with partners in industry for input on their updated needs and sharing naming and sponsorship opportunities.

 Increased Industry Demand